 If you’re traveling with a large family or several families, the cost savings will be immediate.

 Affordable spring skiing goes down the tube when you fly the skies with your family of four.
-If you’re lucky enough to live close enough to a ski destination, take a look at your own backyard, and drive, don’t fly.
+If you’re lucky enough to live close enough to a ski destination, drive, don’t fly.
+You’ll save not just on the airline tickets, but also rental car or shuttle and by not checking gear.
 The bonus is road trips are another fun family bonding opportunity.

 Already exhausted by the endless searching for deals?
 Contact a travel agent, who will have the inside track to many deals – and it won’t cost you any more than if you booked it yourself.
 You’ll save all the time as you won’t be spending hours searching the Internet.
 A travel agent also has access to thousands of accommodations at all different price points available at the click of her keyboard.